hikogui/hikogui/docs/information_reporting.md

 - `tt_log_warning()`: Warnings are where something was wrong but the application was able to fully recover from it.
 - `tt_log_error()`: An error occurred which causes the application to not be fully functional but still able to operate.
-This will also call `tt::trace_record()`
+This will also call `tt::trace_record()`.
 - `tt_log_fatal()`: An unrecoverable error has occurred and the application has to terminate.
 This will cause the application to abort.